 But not all the tools of stylists are edible.
 Like Hurel, you may need to use wire to achieve a desired effect.
-Cotton, air guns, glue, paint and hairspray are other items familiar to those who have a career as a food stylist--whatever it takes to transform that plain apple pie into a steaming, heaven-sent dish--even if you can't eat it in the end.
+Cotton, air guns, glue, paint and hairspray are other items familiar to those who have a career as a food stylist.
+Whatever it takes to give that plain apple pie the look of a fresh, steaming, heaven-sent dish — even if you can't eat it in the end.

 Training the Stylist's Ideal Eye

 In a career as a food stylist, perfection is the buzzword.
-You must be prepared to sort through hundreds of oranges to find the perfect one, or the hero as these professionals deem ideal edibles.
+You might sort through hundreds of oranges to find the perfect one, or the "hero," as these professionals call their ideal edibles.